Research Requests and Institutional Review Board (IRB)

 - Prior to recruiting participants or collecting data, any individual, group or agency desiring to conduct research at Westchester Community College, use College students, faculty, staff, or data in research, or recruit research participants by any means, including on Westchester Community College grounds or at Westchester Community College-sponsored events, must submit a written proposal.
 Applications for Biomedical research are NOT being considered by the College at this time.

 - Detail the purpose of the study, methodology to be used (e.g., participants, sampling, data collection, analysis), timeframe for research activities, format for the presentation/publication of results and intended audience, space needs, data needs, risks to human subjects and expected outcomes/benefits of the study.

 - Include documentation of IRB approval or appropriate IRB exemption from the researcher’s sponsoring institution.
 If evidence of approval or exemption is not available, an explanation must be provided.

-- Include a copy of the Westchester Community College IRB Human Subjects Form.
+- Include a copy of the Westchester Community College IRB Human Subjects Form in PDF format.

 - Identify any resources expected to be provided by the College (e.g. meeting space, directory information).